-We may work at our project and suddenly out of nowhere we cannot move the camera as we expect or we just can’t see what we are doing.
+We may work at our project and suddenly we cannot move the camera as we expect, or we just can’t see what we are doing.
 There are some common scenarios you might stumble upon in the beginning.
-We will try to pick out a few and come up with solutions.
+We will try to pick out a few and produce solutions.

 There are two values.
 Clipping start and end.
 Adjust these until you see as much as you need to see.
-For me, the clipping value is too high by default, so I normally change this to 1 centimeter or even 1 millimeter.
+For me, the clipping value is too high by default, so I normally change this to one centimeter or even one millimeter.

-An even more common problem for beginners is that you navigate yourself away from your scene and get lost in space literally.
-When this happens, use shift+c as we talked about earlier.
+An even more frequent problem for beginners is that you navigate away from your scene and get lost in space literally.
+When this happens, use Shift+c as we talked about earlier.
 It will zoom you back to where your objects are.

-Let’s get started.
 To align the viewport with the camera, hit number pad 0.
 Now we can go back into the n-panel and find the view section again.
-This time, look for the subsection “view lock” and find a checkbox called “lock camera to view”.
+This time look for the subsection “view lock” and find a checkbox called “lock camera to view”.
 This will allow us to navigate the viewport like we did before, and the camera will follow.
-This is probably the easiest way to align and adjust the camera for a still image.
+This is the easiest way to align and adjust the camera for a still image.

-We can also do the opposite, namely pick a view and move the camera.
-When we have positioned our viewport, we can then hit ctrl+alt+numpad 0 to move the camera to the current view instead.
-Then we can just fine tune the position.
+We can also do the opposite, namely pick a view, and then move the camera.
+When we have positioned our viewport, we can use Ctrl+Alt+Numpad 0 to move the camera to the current view.
+Then we can fine tune the position from there.

-Another possibility is to first select the camera, then press number pad 0 to go into the camera view.
-Since we now have the camera selected, we can use the transformations used for moving and rotating any other object.
-For obvious reasons, cameras can’t scale.
-Tap “G” to pan the camera and “R” for rotation.
+Press G to pan the camera and R for rotation.
 To constrain the movement to a single axis, follow up with X, Y or Z. To move the camera forward and backwards for instance, press “G” and then “Z” and move the mouse.